YashBothra27/Codsoft_Internship_Task/Task2/Readme.md

 TASK 2 OF CODSOFT INTERNSHIP

+## PROJECT NAME
-PROJECT NAME:- MOVIE RATING PREDICTION
+MOVIE RATING PREDICTION

+## PROBLEM STATEMENT
-PROBLEM STATEMENT:- Build a model that predicts the rating of a movie based on features like genre, director, and actors.
+Build a model that predicts the rating of a movie based on features like genre, director, and actors.

-PROJECT EXPLAINATION:-
+## PROJECT EXPLAINATION

 1. IMPORTING LIBRARIES:- the first step involves importing differnt python libraries for data analysis and model building.
 The libraries used are Pandas,numpy,Scikitlearn.
 2. IMPORTING DATA:- The next step is to import dataset. we import the csv file and store the data as a dataframe.